Xi becomes 1st Chinese president in 2 decades to visit Nepal

 KATHMANDU, Nepal (AP) — Xi Jinping on Saturday became the first Chinese president in more than two decades to visit Nepal, where he is expected to sign agreements on several infrastructure projects.

-Xi arrived Saturday from New Delhi, where he met with Indian Prime Minister Narendra Modi.
+Xi arrived Saturday from India, where he met with Indian Prime Minister Narendra Modi.
 Nepal is expected to tread cautiously while building relations with big neighbors India and China.

 India has extensive influence on Nepal’s economy and politics, while China and Nepal share a border covered with high mountain peaks.